 *For the purposes of this grant, a Victorian Jewish community organisation is an organisation whose primary purpose is to serve, support or represent the Victorian Jewish community.

-We will publish responses to any questions received in the Frequently Asked Questions (FAQ) reference document located in the grant application portal.
+We will publish responses to any questions received in the Frequently Asked Questions (FAQ) reference document located in the grant application.

 Consultation

-For more details on Impact Co.’s consultation and findings, read the Impact Co.
-Final Commissioning Report on the SEMPHN website.
+For more details on Impact Co.’s consultation and findings, read Impact Co.'s final reports:

 Related services and resources